-Andrew J. Diamond is Professor of American History and Civilization at the Université Paris-Sorbonne.
+Andrew J. Diamond is Professor of American History at Sorbonne Université.
 He is the author or coauthor of numerous articles and books on the history of race, politics, and political culture in the urban United States, including Mean Streets: Chicago Youths and the Everyday Struggle for Empowerment in the Multiracial City, 1908–1969.

 “Andrew Diamond’s wide-ranging and significant book movingly tells the history of Chicago, how it has become a tale of two cities, from the shimmering and branded opulence of the Loop to the poverty-filled and underserved streets of the South Side.
 And this isn’t, as Diamond makes clear, a matter of chance or culture, but of deliberate and long-standing policy decisions.
 This is an honest and truthful book for this difficult moment in history.”—Bryant Simon, author of Boardwalk of Dreams: Atlantic City and the Fate of Urban America

 “Original and sophisticated, Diamond’s Chicago on the Make offers a fresh take on a city, country, and indeed a concept we thought we knew.
 We’ve taken of late to using ‘neoliberalism’ to describe any number of entrepreneurial impulses and austerity measures shaping our contemporary political culture.
 But as Diamond’s probing look at the twentieth-century city so brilliantly instructs, when it comes to market-based approaches and state violence shaping political outcomes, there’s really nothing ‘neo’ about ‘neoliberalism.'
 Excellent.”—N.D.B.
 Connolly, author of A World More Concrete: Real Estate and the Remaking of Jim Crow South Florida

 “Chicago on the Make is a forcefully wrought and persuasive synthetic account of race, ethnicity, and power in modern Chicago.
 Diamond brilliantly ties together the histories of machine politics and social movements, of major figures like both Mayor Daleys, and of ordinary Chicagoans—black, white, and Latino.
 This is the indispensable history of the Windy City, a work of urban history at its best.”—Thomas J. Sugrue, author of Sweet Land of Liberty: The Forgotten Struggle for Civil Rights in the North